6:2 Fluorotelomer sulfonamide surfactants: Environment tier II assessment

 The separate IMAP Environment Tier II assessments of direct and indirect precursors to short-chain PFCAs have both been used as reference assessments (NICNAS, 2015a, b).
 These assessments should be consulted by those interested in the impacts of cumulative emissions of short-chain PFCAs on the environment.

 The two chemicals in this group are closely similar, except for the structure of their polar head-groups.
 The first chemical in this group (CAS RN 34455-29-3; 6:2 FTSAB) is an inner salt (or betaine) in which the polar head-group has an ionised carboxymethyl unit bonded to a quaternary nitrogen atom.
 This intramolecular arrangement of an anionic carboxymethyl function adjacent to a cationic nitrogen centre affords an amphoteric surfactant wherein the polar head-group has no net charge, except when the terminal carboxylate group is protonated under acid conditions.
+This chemical is the fluorosurfactant ingredient in the chemical product identified as Forafac 1157 (CAS RN 65256-46-4).
 The other chemical (CAS RN 94088-80-9; 6:2 FTSAQ) is a quaternary ammonium salt in which the carboxymethyl unit of the betaine has been replaced by a non-ionic methyl substituent.
 This polyfluorinated organic cation is a cationic surfactant.

 Both chemicals belong to a larger group of PFASs that are collectively described as ‘fluorotelomer-based’ surfactants (Buck, et al., 2011).
 All of the chemicals in this larger group of specialty industrial chemicals are derived from a limited range of fluorotelomer intermediates.
 The manufacturing processes used to make these intermediates relies on the controlled addition of a perfluorinated olefin to a perfluoroalkyl iodide, followed by termination of the reaction by addition of ethylene (CAS RN 74-85-1), in a process called telomerisation.
 The length of the perfluoroalkyl chain in the fluorotelomer intermediates and their derivatives is dependent on the carbon chain lengths of both reactants and the number of olefins that are added to the starting perfluoroalkyl iodides during telomerisation.
 For example, the six perfluorinated carbon atoms in a 6:2 fluorotelomer chain are obtained by the addition of two molecules of the perfluorinated olefin, tetrafluoroethylene (CAS RN 116-14-3), to pentafluoroethyl iodide (CAS RN 354-64-3) (Lehmler, 2005).